-Crispy on the outside, juicy and tender on the inside, and amazing flavors make this the BEST baked pork tenderloin!After you fall in love with this BEST Baked Pork Tenderloin, don’t forget to try my other viral recipes One Pan Garlic Herb Chicken and Asparagus and Instant Pot Pot Roast and Potatoes.
+Crispy on the outside, juicy and tender on the inside, and amazing flavors make this the BEST baked pork tenderloin!After you fall in love with this BEST Baked Pork Tenderloin, feast yourself on Instant Pot Balsamic Pork Tenderloin (so many rave reviews!) and the BEST Ever Healthy Grilled Pork Tenderloin.
+Oh and don’t forget to try my other viral recipes One Pan Garlic Herb Chicken and Asparagus and Instant Pot Pot Roast and Potatoes!

 There is nothing like baked pork tenderloin.
 It’s so easy to make and I feel like this is the easiest cut of pork to take on whatever flavors you fancy.
 In the slow cooker, the Instant Pot, on the grill, there is really no way to mess up a pork tenderloin.
 (Well, I’m sure there is, but not one that I’ve found yet!).

 The best thing about baking a pork tenderloin though, is that crispy outside and juicy inside.
 While most people do eat with their eyes first, it’s when you taste the tenderloin that you will truly understand why I’m gaga for this recipe.
 Sink your teeth into that first bite, and you get a little crunch, then the juices from the pork itself, plus the actual juice you’ve used and the spices intermingling with it all, and you’ll be hard-pressed to find a reason NOT to make this delicious dish.